RHagenson/2019-01-03-UNO/_episodes/11-trimming.md

 {: .bash}

-On Crane, we start Trimmomatic by calling `java` along with the path to the program (which is made active by loading the module).with a shortcut that is available when you load the `trimmomatic` module: `runtrimmomatic`.
-To run Trimmomatic use, `java -jar $TM_HOME/trimmomatic.jar` and to alleviate typing that each time let's create an [alias](https://en.wikipedia.org/wiki/Alias_(command)) for it by running:
+On Crane, we start Trimmomatic by calling `java` along with the path to the program (which is made active by loading the module).
+To run Trimmomatic we would use, `java -jar $TM_HOME/trimmomatic.jar` however, to alleviate typing that each time, let's create an [alias](https://en.wikipedia.org/wiki/Alias_(command)) for it by running:
 `alias runtrimmomatic="java -jar $TM_HOME/trimmomatic.jar"`
+(Note that there should be no spaces around the equal sign.)

-You can type `alias runtrimmomatic` to see what the alias does and you can type `module help trimmomatic` for more details on the tool.
+You can type `alias runtrimmomatic` to see what the alias does and you can type `module help trimmomatic` for more details on the tool itself.

 ~~~
 $ runtrimmomatic